Pedro2080/robot_controlled_via_bluetooth/README.md

-# Robot controlled via bluetooth
+# Robot car controlled via bluetooth

 The robotic car is controlled wiressly via a Smartphone, the smarthphone has an Android app through which  can be sent commands directly to the Robot.